ocaml/ocaml.org/data/planet/ambassadortothecomputers/ocamljs-03.md

 source:
 ---

 <p>I am happy to announce version 0.3 of ocamljs.
 Ocamljs is a system for compiling OCaml to Javascript.
 It includes a Javascript back-end for the OCaml compiler, as well as several support libraries, such as bindings to the browser DOM.
-Ocamljs also works with <a href="http://jaked.github.com/orpc">orpc</a> for RPC over HTTP, and <a href="http://jaked.github.com/froc">froc</a> for functional reactive browser programming.</p>
+Ocamljs also works with <a href="http://jaked.github.com/orpc - [404 Not Found]">orpc</a> for RPC over HTTP, and <a href="http://jaked.github.com/froc - [404 Not Found]">froc</a> for functional reactive browser programming.</p>

 <p>Changes since version 0.2 include:</p>